erwinkramer/bicep-sharp/README.md

 ## Deploy ##

 Ideally, deploy the [/lib/](/lib/) files to an [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-intro) for improved reusability in your project or organization.
-All types, function and variables can be used.

 To deploy, make sure to: